arnold-c/OutbreakDetection/manuscript/manuscript.typ

 This discrepancy occurs because, despite the same average incidence of noise in each (comparable) scenario, the relative proportion of measles to noise on any day varies throughout the dynamical noise time series, exacerbating the increase in false positive and negative test results as the diagnostic's sensitivity and specificity declines.
 Under extremely high dynamical noise levels ($gt.eq Lambda (6)$), the relative paucity of true outbreak periods to non-outbreak periods creates a severely imbalanced data set (c.
 14% of the time series is within an outbreak period), such that distinguishing between a target-disease's outbreak and those of other pathogens becomes an exceedingly difficult task, and increasing testing rates can actually worsen the problem through an increased opportunity for false positive results.

-Surveillance is used to inform action @DiseaseSurveillance.
+Surveillance is used to inform action @worldhealthorganizationSurveillanceEmergencies2024.
 What actions are taken depend upon the constraints imposed, and the values held, within a particular surveillance context.
 This analysis is therefore not a complete optimization, which would require explicit decisions to be made about the preference for increased speed at the cost of higher false alert rates and lower PPV (and vice versa).
 These will be country-specific decisions, and they may change throughout time; for example, favoring RDTs when there are low levels of background infections (either static or dynamical in nature), and ELISAs during large (suspected) non-measles outbreaks of febrile rash illness e.g., rubella.